splunk/ansible-role-for-splunk/README.md

 ## Purpose

 #### What is ansible-role-for-splunk?
 ansible-role-for-splunk is a single Ansible role for deploying and administering production Splunk deployments.
-It supports all Splunk deployment roles (Universal Forwarder, Heavy Forwarder, Indexer, Search Head, Deployment Server, Cluster Master, SHC Deployer, DMC, License Master) as well as management of all apps and configurations (via git repositories).
+It supports all Splunk deployment roles (Universal Forwarder, Heavy Forwarder, Indexer, Search Head, Deployment Server, Cluster Master, SHC Deployer, DMC, License Master) as well as management of all apps and configurations (via git repositories or local folder).

 This codebase is used by the Splunk@Splunk team internally to manage our deployment, so it has been thoroughly vetted since it was first developed in late 2018.
 For more information about Ansible best practices, checkout [our related .conf20 session](https://conf.splunk.com/learn/session-catalog.html?search=TRU1537C) for this project.